 - Regardless of an environment’s size, proper airflow management can provide up to a 30% energy savings.

-- CFD modeling as part of the design process will go a long way in eliminating uncertainty caused by new assets and infrastructural changes.
+- Digital Twinning (utilizing CFD modeling) as part of the design process will go a long way in eliminating uncertainty caused by new assets and infrastructural changes.
 The ability to test configurations for cooling challenges will ensure the environment is built right the first time.

 - Your containment products should be NFPA- and ASTM-approved.
 While they may cost a bit more, you risk failing a fire inspection, or worse – an incident may not be covered by insurance!